pavan1kumar/dn_project/SIGCOMM_2016/heavy_hitter/README.md

 After completing this, you must change the name of the file to `heavy_hitter.p4` and overwrite it in `p4src` directory.

-Now, we must modify `commands.txt` to remove older table entries and set the defaults for the new tables.
-We can see that the entries for the older table is now unneeded and can be removed.
+Now, we must modify `commands.txt`: remove the CLI commands for count_table and add commands to set the default actions for the new tables.

 After all of this is done.
 First run `./cleanup` to remove any remnants of the prior run.
 Then we can again run `./run_demo.sh` to compile the new p4 file, install the new flow rule and open the mininet prompt.